Code-Institute-Submissions/StevieinWaterford-beer-repositorty_SeptResub/README.md

 ### User Needs

 As a user the site has to be accessible on mobile, tablet and all browsers.
 Information should be clear to read, informative and helpful.
 The site navigation needs to be optimal to move to the preferred section of the user.

+### Corporate Vision

+The vision is to introduce new beers to the South East Market and to grow and develop out business from there.
+I feel that this area of the country hasbeen overlooked for far too long.
+If this business model proves to be sucessful there is no reason we cant expand in future.

 ## Scope